Cydhra/vers/readme.md

 [range_minimum_query](https://crates.io/crates/range_minimum_query) and
 [librualg](https://crates.io/crates/librualg) crate.
 Vers outperforms both crates by a significant margin with both implementations.
-The x-axis is the number of elements in the sequence.
 An increase in runtime can be observed for input sizes exceeding the L3 cache size (64 MB).
 The increase is earlier for the `BinaryRMQ` implementation, because it has a substantially higher memory overhead.
 For the same reason, the final two measurements for the `BinaryRMQ` implementation are missing (the data structure